-Kathryn McMahon advocates for her clients and helps to eliminate any uncertainties throughout divorce proceedings.
-Ms. McMahon focuses on the specific needs of each individual client, and she has been successful in gaining favorable outcomes for her clients when resolving complex financial and custody disputes.
+Kathryn McMahon advocates for her clients and helps to eliminate any uncertainties throughout the divorce process.
+Ms. McMahon focuses on the specific needs of each individual client, and she has been successful in gaining favorable outcomes for her clients when resolving complex financial and child-related disputes.

-Ms. McMahon is a member of the American Bar Association, the Illinois State Bar Association, the Chicago Bar Association and the Women’s Bar Association of Illinois.
-She is proficient in French and serves as the Vice President of the Madhatter’s Club and former Co-Chair and Vice President of Membership of the Lookingglass Theatre Associates Board.
+Ms. McMahon is a member of the American Bar Association, the Illinois State Bar Association and the Chicago Bar Association.
+She is proficient in French and is currently studying Spanish.
+Ms. McMahon serves as the Vice President of the Madhatter’s Club and former Co-Chair and Vice President of Membership of the Lookingglass Theatre Associates Board.

-While in law school, Ms. McMahon received a certificate in tax law and focused her studies on family law, taxation and trust and estate planning.
-She was a member of the Loyola University Chicago School of Law mediation team, earning individual and team awards in the 2011 and 2012 International Academy of Dispute Resolution International Law School Mediation Team Tournament.
+While in law school, Ms. McMahon received a certificate in tax law and focused her studies on family law, taxation, and trust and estate planning.
+She was a member of the Loyola University Chicago School of Law mediation team where she continues to volunteer her time.
 Ms. McMahon was an associate editor of the Loyola University Chicago International Law Review and received the CALI Excellence for the Future Award in appellate advocacy.

-Before law school, Ms. McMahon worked for a family law attorney in Wisconsin, and while in law school, she continued her training in matrimonial and family law as a law clerk for a major family law firm in Chicago.
+Before law school, Ms. McMahon worked for a family law attorney in Wisconsin, and while in law school, she continued her training in matrimonial and family law as a law clerk for Katz & Stefani and another prominent family law firm in Chicago.
 Ms. McMahon also gained litigation experience in Illinois state court as a judicial extern for the Honorable Donald J. O’Brien, Jr. (retired), Circuit Court of Cook County, Law Division, and in federal immigration court as a legal intern at the United States Department of Homeland Security, Immigration and Customs Enforcement, Office of the Chief Counsel.